-So even if your gas water heater is getting on in years and your water is as cold as the arctic, give us a call.
+So even if your gas water heater is old and out of warranty, give us a call.
 You may just need a repair or maintenance, and we will always give you an honest course of action that fits your budget and needs.

 The most common gas water heater issues can be broken down into two categories: